rizalihwan/rizalihwan/README.md

 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in experience, architecture, and code quality of the things I build.

-Recently I tried to dive into Golang.
-I really like challenges and always learning new things.

 ![Ow1T-min](https://user-images.githubusercontent.com/55536560/108715187-175f8680-754d-11eb-8a6d-62be6f7f857e.gif)